Izz al-Din ibn 'Abd al-Salam: Birth and education

 Ibn 'Abd al-Salam was born in Damascus in 577 AH.
 He received his education in Damascus by such scholars as Ibn Asakir and Jamal al-Din al-Harastani in Sacred law, Sayf al-Din al-Amidi in usul al-Fiqh and theology, and Tasawwuf with Suhrawardi and Abul Hasan al-Shadhili.

 Imprisonment

 In Damascus, as sermon giver (khatib) of the Umayyad Mosque, he openly defied what he considered to be unsanctioned customs followed by the other sermon givers: he refused to wear black, refused to say his sermons in saj' rhymed prose and refused to praise the princes.
 When al-Salih Ismail, Emir of Damascus, made capitulatory concessions to Theobald I of Navarre during the Barons' Crusade, ibn 'Abd al-Salam condemned him from the pulpit and omitted mentioning him in the post-sermon prayer.
 He was consequently jailed and upon release emigrated to Ayyubid Egypt.

+Departure From Damascus

+His departure from Damascus was marked by a significant trial that involved the Ayyubid sultan, al-Mālik al-Ashrāf Mūsā ibn al-Mālik al-ʿĀdil ibn Ayyūb.
+The latter was an admirer of al-Salam and his knowledge.
+However, he was influenced by a particular faction of scholars who adhered to a more literalist approach to theology.
+They accused him of having deviant beliefs because of his adherence to the Ashʿarī doctrine.

+Al-Salam wrote a treatise, which would go on to become his celebrated work of creed.
+In it, he argued for God's transcendence and against anthropomorphism and corporealism.
+He then sent it to the sultan, who was angered and accused al-Salam of deviant beliefs.
+The scholars present remained silent and did not rebuke the sultan's false accusation.

+Al-Salam was defended by his colleague, Imām Jamāl al-Dīn ibn al-Ḥājib, who rebuked them, saying, "Why did you not clarify that what Ibn ʿAbd al-Salām stated in his doctrine is the doctrine of the majority of the early and later scholars?"
+He then persuaded them to compose a joint statement affirming al-Salam's orthodoxy.
+They did so and this defused the tension.

+However, the incident contributed to al-Salam's departure to Egypt.